edsonwade/edsonwade/README.md

 ## 📈 Continuous Learning

-As a lifelong learner, I stay ahead of industry trends and explore emerging technologies.
+🌱 As a lifelong learner:
+   - Stay ahead of industry trends.
+   - Explore emerging technologies.

+🚀 Continuous improvement believer:
+   - Both personally and professionally.
-I believe in continuous improvement, both personally and professionally, to provide the best solutions for any project.
+   - Strive to provide the best solutions for any project.

-👨‍💻 Open to collaboration and learning opportunities.
-Let's connect and build cool stuff together!
+👨‍💻 Open to collaboration and learning opportunities:
+   - Let's connect.
+   - Build cool stuff together!

 ## 🌐 Online Presence